warpstreamlabs/bento/website/blog/2019-08-20-write-a-benthos-plugin.md

 tags: [ "Plugins" ]
 ---

-I'm going to walk you through writing a Benthos plugin from scratch in Go.
+I'm going to walk you through writing a Bento plugin from scratch in Go.

 <!--truncate-->